 Children with Special Educational Needs: If you are applying for a mainstream school, you must still complete and return the application form and be sure to indicate Special Educational Needs in the appropriate section on your application form.
 If you wish to apply for a Special School, you will need to contact the SEN Team direct.
 There would also have been an opportunity to discuss your views on your child's next placement at their last Annual Review meeting.

-If a child has a Statement of Special Educational Needs which names a particular school, then the Admission Authority for that school has a duty to admit the child.
+If a child has an Education, Health and Care Plan (previously known as a Statement of Special Educational Needs) which names a particular school, then the Admission Authority for that school has a duty to admit the child.
 Where possible, the Admissions Authority will take these admissions into account before the published offer day and will include these admissions within the published admission number.

 Deferred Entry: Information on deferring your child's start at school and staggered entry to school can be found in the Primary Admissions - A Guide for Parents Booklet.